-All organizations shall have a UCF faculty or staff advisor in order to be considered for active registration.
+All organizations shall have a contracted UCF employee, as defined by Human Resources, faculty or staff advisor in order to be considered for approval and registration.
+The advisor has no voting rights in organizational decisions.
 Additionally, a faculty or staff advisor is required in order to receive Student Government Association funding.